Learning from the best property management training programs is one of the best ways to set yourself up for success in this profession.

 Tenant and Occupancy

-This category equips professionals with skills in finding & screening tenants, dealing with tenants’ complaints and handling of leases.
+This category equips professionals with skills in finding & screening tenants, dealing with tenants’ complaints, and handling leases.
 It also deals with evictions and moving tenants out, should the need arise.

-The training includes how to determine attractive and workable rental rates, enforce and collect rent when due and also help in adjusting the rent whenever necessary.
+The training includes determining attractive and workable rental rates, enforcing and collecting rent when due, and also helping in adjusting the rent whenever necessary.

-Individuals must understand local landlord-tenant laws to ensure the landlord’s property is well managed and the interests of the tenant are catered to properly.
+Individuals must understand local landlord-tenant laws to ensure the landlord’s property is well managed, and the tenant’s interests are adequately catered to.